dcminter/meminfo-rs/README.md

 To Do
   * Supply a .desktop file for Gnome
-  * Improve the layout more (I may have to figure out custom layouts?)
   * Add reset of highest values feature (so you can narrow the scale if it's showing a stale large maximum value)
   * Maybe allow to drive from list of meminfo field keys?
     * In case someone has a use beyond watching USB drives sync!
     * Maybe make the list configurable?
   * See if there's a way to do something more filesystem or even file specific...?
 See "Observations" above.
-  * Improve the layout handling when resizing the window (seems annoyingly difficult)
   * Better unit handling/rescaling - it's a bit confusing if both level meters say 240MiB but the dirty meter is a fraction of the size because it started at multiple Gib.

 Done